gorankomar/stitch-animations/README.md

 - Place `data-follow-root` on `.api-graphic_wrap` (or an outer container) and `data-follow-mouse` on `.api-graphic_track`.
 Optional `data-follow-depth` per badge lets you bias the parallax strength.
 - `data-visibility-threshold` on the wrap caps when the glow loop/ripple becomes active (defaults to `0.5` if unspecified).
-- The glow template is pulled from `.api-graphic_glow`; keep it `aria-hidden` and the script will clone it when needed—no extra API required.
+- The glow template is pulled from `.api-graphic_glow`; keep it `aria-hidden` and the shared `createGlowSweep` helper will clone it when needed—no extra API required.
+- Pointer presses run through `createPressRipple`, so every `[data-follow-root]` wrapper can restart both the button animation (`is-pressing`) and the ripple template (`is-ripple`) without duplicating listeners.

 #### Cards stack (`data-anim="cards"`)